localstack/docs/content/en/user-guide/web-application/ci-analytics/index.md

 CI Analytics integrates with all of the popular CI/CD tools, including GitHub Actions, GitLab CI, CircleCI, to gather pipeline metrics that track the performance and results of your cloud infrastructure deployments.

 {{< alert title="Note">}}
-CI Analytics is currently in **private beta**.
+CI Analytics is currently in **private preview**.
 If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /alert >}}

 ## Key Concepts